hainzuuu/Payroll-Management-System-for-Zelin-Cafe/README.md

 - Add or deduct contributions such as tax, SSS, and PhilHealth

 ## About the Project
-This project was developed during my second year of college for the subject *Application Development and Emerging Technologies*.
+This project was developed in 2022 during my second year of college for the subject *Application Development and Emerging Technologies*.
 It applies key concepts such as time tracking, payroll calculations, and user management in a real-world scenario.

 ## Installation and Usage
 1. Clone this repository to your local machine.